rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 _Pre-Doctoral Fellow_, Oct.
 2019 - Present
 - Supervisor: Dr. Ariel Levine
-- Developed a pipeline in R that used interative, sub-sampled clustering to assay technical and biological robustness as criteria for guiding cluster choice.
-This pipeline lead to one publication, currently in preparation.
+-	Implemented multiple machine learning classifiers in Python, including support vector machines, neural networks, and random forests, to create a cell-type classifying algorithm for implementation with a novel, reference dataset.
+This work has led to one manuscript, currently in preparation.
-- Examined the performance of multiple clustering methods, including label transfer, SVMs, and neural networks, to create an algorithm for accurately using a reference dataset to label cell type.
-This work lead to one publication, currently in preparation.
+-	Embraced novel idea of measuring both technical and biological cluster robustness with an R-based pipeline to reduce bias in cell-type identification using iterative, subsampled clustering.
+This work has led to one manuscript, currently in preparation.
 -	Full analysis of single cell RNA sequencing datasets, from pre-processing data using Bash scripting and command-line tools, to using R and Python packages, such as Seurat and Scanpy, for clustering and differential expression testing.
 - Experience in cluster computing using Biowulf, one of the world's 150 most powerful computers.